jamesstidard/mzo/README.md

 # Monzo Cli
 A (third-party) command line interface to your monzo account.

+_Sometimes_ the command line is more convient then swiping and tapping.

 The full monzo API isn't availible yet but the plan is to let easy payments via the command line.